StickmanMafia/MafiaOnline/README.md

 ## Game Features

-- **Classic Mafia Gameplay:** Play the well-known game of Mafia in an immersive digital environment.
+- **Classic Mafia Gameplay** Play the well-known game of Mafia in an immersive digital environment.
 Engage in rounds of deception, discussions, and vote-based eliminations as either a member of the Mafia or an innocent Townsperson.
 - **Blockchain Integration:** Powered by the Solana blockchain, enjoy a unique gaming economy that rewards players for achievements and contributions to the game’s ecosystem.
 - **Play-to-Earn Mechanics:** Win rounds, complete challenges, and participate in tournaments to earn cryptocurrency rewards, emphasizing both skill and social strategy.
 - **NFT Assets:** Players can earn, trade, and collect in-game NFTs, including exclusive character skins and accessories that enhance the visual experience.